The average wedding in the UK now costs around £24,000, so it’s no wonder many couples are looking for ways to cut costs on their big day.

 READ: Best wedding dress hire sites in 2021: Selfridges, HURR & more

 4. Hit the sales

 You could save cash on everything from bridesmaid dresses to the grooms’ suit by browsing the sales.
-Keep a look out for mid-season and end-of-season sales at your favourite retailers, as well as one-day events at department stores like Debenhams, where you could save as much as 30 per cent on a selection of brands.
+Keep a look out for mid-season and end-of-season sales at your favourite retailers, as well as one-day events at department stores like Selfridges, where you could save money on a selection of brands.
 We're loving this beaded bridesmaid dress, which comes in three different colours and is currently 60 per cent off.

 5. Print your own wedding stationery

 The cost of bespoke wedding invitations and the rest of your stationery can soon stack up, but you could save a fortune by taking it into your own hands.
-There are thousands of beautiful templates you can buy on Etsy and customise yourself, while websites like Printed.com offer high quality printing services for as little as £10, for beautiful and luxurious looking wedding stationery on a budget.
+There are thousands of beautiful templates you can buy on Etsy and Canva and customise yourself, while websites like Printed.com offer high-quality printing services for as little as £10, for beautiful and luxurious looking wedding stationery on a budget.

 6. Or send e-vites

 Alternatively, you could take the modern route by sending e-vites to your guests.
 Not only will this save cash on your stationery, but websites like Paperless Post will allow guests to RSVP online, helping you to keep track of attendees too.

 7. Utilise your friends' talents